aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

   -H "Authorization: Bearer API_TOKEN"
 ```

 Parameters:

-- `project_name`: The name of your Aiven project.
+- `PROJECT_NAME`: The name of your Aiven project.
-- `service_name`: The name of your Aiven for OpenSearch service.
+- `SERVICE_NAME`: The name of your Aiven for OpenSearch service.

 ## Verify the migration